-If you’re not working with an agent, do some homework to find the names of the top-rated agents in your area and check their websites to see if they link to any mortgage brokers they know and work with regularly.
+If you’re not working with an agent, do some homework to find the names of the top-rated agents in your area and check their websites to see if they link to any mortgage brokers they work with regularly.

-And don’t be afraid to ask around in your social circles for referrals, especially if you have friends and family or co-workers who’ve recently bought homes.
+You could also ask around in your social circles for referrals, especially if you have friends and family or co-workers who’ve recently bought homes.

-But be a little skeptical with referrals, whether they’re from your friends or real estate agents.
+But be a little skeptical about referrals, whether they’re from your friends or real estate agents.
 You should always do a little digging yourself once you have a few names.
 Generally, you should meet with at least three different mortgage brokers before you pick one.

 And don’t just take their word for it.
 When you vet brokers, make sure they’re licensed in your state, and check their online reviews to see that they’re in good standing.
 The Better Business Bureau is a good resource for this kind of information.

 As long as you do your research first and determine the benefits will outweigh the costs, working with a mortgage broker may be the best way to get the best mortgage rate when you buy a home.

 Get peace-of-mind on your home insurance

 Homeowners insurance buys you peace of mind.
 But are you sure you’re not paying too much for home insurance?

 SmartFinancial compares quotes from over 200 insurance companies to check for discounts and help you find lower rates in your area.

 Use SmartFinancial right now and stop overpaying for home insurance.